 25 Words That Are Actually Acronyms

 There’s an old language myth that claims posh stands for “port out, starboard home.”
-According to the tale, the first posh people were wealthy cruise ship passengers who could afford to book two cabins on their holidays—one on the port side of the ship, the other on the starboard—to ensure that they had the most comfortable trips when they headed out and when they returned home.
+According to the tale, the first posh people were wealthy British ship passengers who could afford to book two cabins on their trips to India—one on the port side of the ship, the other on the starboard—to ensure that they had the most comfortable trips, away from the sun, when they headed out and when they returned home.

 It’s a neat story, but a fictitious one.
-In fact, posh is more likely derived from nothing more than an old 19th century slang word for either a showily overdressed dandy, or for basic coinage and cash.
+In fact, posh is more likely derived from nothing more than a 19th-century slang word for either a showily overdressed dandy or for basic coinage and cash.
 But the popular “port out starboard home” story makes posh a prime example of a backronym, a word mistakenly presumed to be an acronym.
 Likewise, golf—supposedly standing for “gentlemen only, ladies forbidden”—is another.
 Tips are paid, according to some, “to insure promptness.”
-And then there are the old stories about "fornication under consent of the king” and fertilizer being labelled “ship high in transit,” and even that most 21st century of words, bae, is sometimes said to stand for “before anyone else.”
+And then there are the old stories about "fornication under consent of the king” and fertilizer being labeled “ship high in transit,” and even that most 21st century of words, bae, is sometimes said to stand for “before anyone else.”

 2. BASE JUMPING